6 must visit Leh Ladakh Palaces before they disappear

 Reached by: Trek from Tegar Village near Sumoor in Nubra Valley

 We must say these Leh Ladakh Palaces might have been timeless beauties and would have stood high in the past but who could fight against the mother nature and natural forces.
 These Palaces completely depict the histories of kingdoms lost forever.
-So, these Leh Ladakh Palaces and their ruins are a must visit on Leh Ladakh trip before they completely disappear.
+So, these Leh Ladakh Palaces and their ruins are a must-visit on the Leh Ladakh trip before they completely disappear.

-You might be interested in checking our other posts from Leh Ladakh
+You might be interested in checking out other posts from Leh Ladakh